Brian Goggin (artist)

 Brian Goggin is an American sculptor and installation artist.
 His art openings often include extravagant performance art themed block parties.
 His studio is based in the Mission District of San Francisco.

 Early life

 Goggin was an army brat and moved often in his early childhood.
 He grew up in Davis and San Bernardino, California.
-His father is California State Assemblyman Terry Goggin.
+His father is former California State Assemblyman Terry Goggin.

 Goggin studied filmmaking and painting at the University of California, Santa Barbara.
 From there, he studied art and English literature at Homerton College, Cambridge through UCSB's study abroad program from 1986 to 1988.
 He moved to San Francisco in 1988.
 After graduation, he worked for two years under sculptor David Mach in London.

 He is a member of the Dadaist Cacophony Society.

 Career

 Defenestration (1997)

 Defenestration was an outdoor installation on the side of the Hugo Hotel on Howard Street and 6th Street in San Francisco.
 Goggin referred to it as "madcap furniturama."
 It is a part of a series of installations wherein Goggin installed animated furniture.
 The steel frameworks were created by blacksmith Morgan Raimond.

 The hotel has been vacant since a fire in 1988 and was damaged by the 1989 Loma Prieta earthquake.
 The prototype installation in December 1996 was removed after a hazard call from a civilian.

 The original installation was done with volunteering help from the Cacophony Society, of which Goggin was an active member.
 It was inaugurated on March 9, 1997, with what Goggin called an "urban circus".
 It consisted of 34 contorted furniture pieces, such as tables and chairs.
 It costed $7,000, funded in part from the National Endowment for the Arts as part of its last set of individual artist grants.

 The city bought the hotel in 2008, with the intentions of converting it into affordable housing through the Mercy Housing non-profit.
 There was a major refurbishment in 2010 before it was uninstalled on June 3, 2014, prior to the hotel's demolishment the following September.
 Prior to the deinstallation, Goggin hosted various art happenings to remember Defenestration.
 Pieces from the installation were auctioned from $650 to $35,000 through a fine arts gallery to fund the deinstallation and future projects.